MicrosoftDocs/azure-devops-docs/docs/_shared/sign-up-msft-account.md

 >[!Note]
 >If you activated your Visual Studio subscription with a Microsoft account, and your subscription includes DevOps as a benefit, learn how to add your work or school account to your subscription so you can use your subscriber benefits in DevOps.

-Get started (link) by creating your first team project and inviting teammates to join.
-You can also add code, start planning and tracking using work items, or rename your team project. (links)
+[Create your first project](../organizations/projects/create-project.md) and invite teammates to join.
+You can also [add code](../user-guide/code-with-git.md), start [planning and tracking using work items](../user-guide/plan-track-work.md), or [rename your project](../organizations/projects/rename-project.md).